mmuratarat/mmuratarat.github.io/_pages/faq.md

 {% endhighlight %}

 **2**- **Mini Batch gradient descent**:
-This is a type of gradient descent which works faster than both batch gradient descent and stochastic gradient descent.
+Mini-batch gradient descent seeks to find a balance between the robustness of stochastic gradient descent and the efficiency of batch gradient descent (best of the both worlds).
 Instead of going over all examples, Mini-batch Gradient Descent sums up over lower number of examples based on the batch size.
 Let's say that here, batch size equals $b$, therefore, randomly selected $b < m$ data points are processed per iteration (if the training set size is not divisible by batch size, the remaining will be its own batch) where $m$ is the total number of observations.

 So even if the number of training examples is large, it is processed in batches of $b$ training examples in one go.
 Thus, it works for larger training examples and that too with lesser number of iterations.
 It adds noise to the learning process that helps improving generalization error.
 Therefore, it wanders around the minimum region but never converges.
 Due to the noise, the learning steps have more oscillations and requires adding learning-decay to decrease the learning rate as we become closer to the minimum.